danja/docker-hyperdata/README.md

 *Work in progress!*

+**2019-08-26** : Added systemd startup scripts utils/docker-fuseki.service and utils/docker-hyperdata.service.

+I found a bug where the URL generation for new pages gained an extra character when working on other hosts, due to me implementing URL parsing in a stupid manner.
+I *may* have fixed this - haven't got around to properly testing.

-**2019-04-23** : the local server I was running this on is failing, so I decided to put this on my main laptop.
+2019-04-23 : the local server I was running this on is failing, so I decided to put this on my main laptop.
 This revealed several issues, so I've made the minimum necessary changes to get it working and edited this doc accordingly.

 Mysteriously there were some fragments of a diff in the hyperdata-static Docker file, easily deleted.
 It looks like the default security has changed in Fuseki2, I was getting HTTP 401 when trying to save pages in FooWiki.
 So as a workaround for now I've tweaked the Shiro file : **_this shiro.ini allows any user to do a SPARQL update_** so probably best not run on a public server.